YanniF/sites2friends/README.md

-# Simple pages for:
+# Pages for:

 - [Flávio Lemos]()

 I'll add more soon